Simon-CR/RadMac/README.md

 2. Create environment file
 	Copy .env.template to .env and edit:
 	- Fill in your MySQL credentials and other optional settings like OUI_API_KEY.
+	- Generate a `MONITORING_API_TOKEN` so the app and watchdog share a secret for the monitoring API feed.
+	- Point `WATCHDOG_CONFIG_API_URL` at the Flask app directly (e.g., `http://app:8080/monitoring/api/watchdog-config`) and set `WATCHDOG_CONFIG_API_TOKEN` to the same token so the watchdog can pull live config even if nginx is down.
+	- (Optional) Set SMTP credentials (`WATCHDOG_SMTP_*`) if you plan to create email destinations in the new monitoring UI.

 3. Run the stack
 	docker-compose up --build